stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 ## Responsible Disclosure

 We reported this vulnerability in December 2023 via [Kakao's Bug Bounty Program](https://bugbounty.kakao.com/).
-However, we didn't receive any reward as only Koreans are eligible to receive a bounty 🤯 The issues were fixed (see [correspondence](https://github.com/stulle123/kakaotalk_analysis/tree/main/report)).
+However, we didn't receive any reward as only Koreans are eligible to receive a bounty :exploding_head:

+As an immediate fix, Kakao Corp. took down `https://buy.kakao.com` and removed the `/auth/0/cleanFrontRedirect?returnUrl=` redirect.
+The vulnerable `CommerceBuyActivity` was removed in later versions (see [correspondence](https://github.com/stulle123/kakaotalk_analysis/tree/main/report)).